 To get the most accurate blood test results possible, ask your physician to use both the ELISA and Western blot tests.
 If your insurance company will only pay for one test, you might want to consider paying for the other test yourself.
 Since results and interpretation of blood tests vary from lab to lab, ask your physician if it would be possible to send the blood to more than one lab.

 PCR – The two-tiered antibody tests are the mainstay of laboratory testing for Lyme disease.
-However polymerase chain reaction assays (PCR) are being used more often in clinical settings.
+However, polymerase chain reaction assays (PCR) are being used more often in clinical settings.
 PCR testing is used to identify a current infection if you have symptoms of Lyme that haven’t gotten better after treatment.
-It detects the DNA of the Lyme bacteria drawn from an infected joint (usually cerebrospinal fluid).
+It detects the DNA of the Lyme bacteria drawn from an infected joint (usually synovial fluid).
 A positive PCR test almost always guarantees that you have Lyme, depending on the accuracy of the lab that performed the test.
-However there can be false-negative results as well.
+However, there can be false-negative results as well.

 C6-PEPTIDE TEST – Available since 2000, the Lyme C6 Peptide ELISA is quite different from the present ELISA test.
 Developed at Tulane University, this test confirms exposure in more than 60% of patients.
 However, like other tests, it still has many false-negatives.

 CO-INFECTIONS – Ask your doctor to also consider testing for co-infections such as Babesia, Ehrlichia and Bartonella as an increasing number of ticks have been found to carry and transmit multiple infections, and the tests and treatments for some of these co-infections are different than those for Lyme disease.

 Remember, you have the right as a patient to request any testing you feel is necessary, and to receive copies of the results.
 It is important to keep accurate records, and it may be helpful to keep a copy of your medical records for future use.